 Overview for Nonimmigrant Student (F1) Applicants

-- English Proficiency: Student applicants must fulfill certain English proficiency requirements to be admitted.
-The minimum requirements are listed below.
+Language Requirement: The language of instruction at JPCatholic is English, and applicants must fulfill certain English proficiency requirements to be admitted.
 Applicants who satisfy these requirements will not automatically be accepted.
 JPCatholic carefully reviews the background and qualifications of each applicant to ensure that those admitted will have a successful experience.

-- Language Requirements: Non-native English speaking applicants must submit one of the following test scores:
+Non-native English-speaking applicants or any student whose country is not a majority English speaking country must submit one of the following minimum test scores:

 - TOEFL iBT: 80